 Tokyo Skytree is the tallest structure in Japan, and also the tallest tower (not building, but tower) in the world!
-The cost to go to the top, the Tembo Galleria at 450m is a whopping ¥3400-¥3100 (about $30 USD) combined with entry to the lower Skytree Tembo Deck at 350m.
-You can also skip the top-top, and just to go to the Skytree Tembo Deck, for a drop in price (¥2300-¥2100 or $21 USD).
+Coming to Skytree is undoubtedly one of the top things to do in Tokyo.
+The cost to go to the top, the Tembo Galleria at 450m is a whopping ¥3100 (about $20 USD) combined with entry to the lower Skytree Tembo Deck at 350m.
+You can also skip the top, and just to go to the Skytree Tembo Deck, for a drop in price (¥2300-¥2100 or $15 USD).
 You may be wondering: Tokyo Skytree’s Tembo Deck vs Tembo Galleria.
 Is Tokyo Sytree’s upper level worth it?

 This post compares the Tokyo Skytree Tembo Galleria vs the Tembo Deck.
 Although most everyone purchases a ticket to the Tembo Deck, is the extra cost for the Tembo Galleria worth it?
 The difference between the two is not just the view at 450m vs 350m.
 The whole experience on both the Tembo Deck vs Tembo Galleria is different.